The BU White Dwarf Group

 Welcome to the home page of the BU White Dwarf group, headquartered a few blocks from Fenway Park in Boston, MA, USA.

 Our research focuses on white dwarfs and their connection to the endpoints of stars, binary, and planetary systems.
-Our work is supported in part by Boston University, the Institute for Astrophysical Research, the National Aeronautics and Space Administration (NASA), the National Science Foundation (NSF), and the Massachusetts Space Grant Consortium.
+Our work is supported by Boston University, the Institute for Astrophysical Research, the National Aeronautics and Space Administration (NASA), the National Science Foundation (NSF), and the Massachusetts Space Grant Consortium.

 Recent news and group updates:

-Collaborators led by ZJ Zhang at the University of Hawaii have discovered a bound pair of stars that serve as an exciting benchmark: one is a T4 (<1300 K) brown dwarf, the other is a very cool (5100 K) white dwarf.
+Collaborators, led by PhD student ZJ Zhang at the University of Hawaii, have discovered a bound pair of stars that serve as an exciting benchmark: one is a T4 (<1300 K) brown dwarf, the other is a very cool (5100 K) white dwarf.
 White dwarfs can serve as useful age indicators, and so we used this very cool white dwarf (which we suspect is roughly 7.3 billion years old) to constrain the age of the pair of stars.
 This old age puts unique constraints on interpreting the brown dwarf -- modeling the atmosphere of these failed stars is very complicated!
 A thread with more information from is located on Twitter: https://twitter.com/astrozjzhang/status/1229514446118121472